maravillas/lein-multi/README.md

 lein-multi is a Leiningen plugin for running tasks against multiple dependency sets.
 Most notably, it allows you to test your project against multiple versions of Clojure.

+**NOTE:** This plugin has been superseded by [Leiningen 2.x's profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md).

 ## Usage

 Syntax: